hypathianet/website/hypathianet/content/docs/Introduction.md

 ### Mission

 hypathia.net aims to provide a blueprint for operating a service to provide cloud based computing resources in a self-service manner.
-It presents an opionated selection of components, configurations and practices tailored to environments that have a specific set of requirements, often found at academic institutions.
+It presents an opinionated selection of components, configurations and practices tailored to environments that have a specific set of requirements, often found at academic institutions.

-### Requirements
+### Assumed Requirements

 These are the main requirements that shaped the specific characteristics of hypathia.net:

 <dl>
  <dt>The organisation cannot use computing resources of a public cloud provider</dt>
- <dd>This may be due to procurement rules, legal obligations or the wish to run highly sensitiver workloads in-house, rather than on hardware that the organisation has virtually no control over.</dd>
+ <dd>This may be due to procurement rules, legal obligations or the wish to run highly
+ sensitive workloads in-house, rather than on hardware that the organization has virtually no control over.</dd>
  <dt>The smallest workloads can be <em>very</em> small.</dt>
  <dd>While a cluster build from hypathia.net can run applications that span hundreds of nodes, it will also efficiently handle minimalistic experiments that consist of a single web-page, requested by a single user.</dd>
  <dt>Users cannot be assumed to be able to run their own cluster</dt>